Bean aphid (Aphis fabae)

 - insecticidal soap-Some formulations are OMRI-listed for organic use.

 - kaolin-When applied as a spray to leaves, stems, and fruit, it acts as a repellant to some insect pests.
 Some formulations are OMRI-listed for organic use.
+Not registered for use in OR.

 - plant-derived essential oils (rosemary, peppermint etc.)-Some formulations are OMRI-listed for organic use.